flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 4. Provide a report from the Lynis output on what can be done to harden the system.
 Updating the system are just a few to begin with.
 Maybe use some external storage.
-    - Screenshot of report output:see screen shots...
+    - Screenshot of report output: See screen shots...

 ### Bonus